List of Playboy Playmates of 1960

 The following is a list of Playboy Playmates of 1960.
 Playboy magazine names its Playmate of the Month each month throughout the year.

 January

 Stella Stevens (born Estelle Caro Eggleston; October 1, 1938 – February 17, 2023) was an American film, television and stage actress, who began her acting career in 1959.
-She is a film producer, director and pin-up girl.
+She was a film producer, director and pin-up girl.
 In 1960, Stevens was Playboy magazine's Playmate of the Month for January (and had featured pictorials in 1965 and 1968).
 Her centerfold was photographed by Frank Schallwig and Don Ornitz.

 February

 Susie Scott (August 22, 1938 – June 16, 2009) was Playboy magazine's Playmate of the Month for the February 1960 issue.
 Her centerfold was photographed by Mario Casilli.
-Scott died of lung cancer on June 16, 2009, at the age of 70.
+She left the Playboy scene to give birth to her only son, Christopher, worked as a legal secretary and administrative assistance for the March of Dimes charity, and co-founded a local art gallery.Scott died of lung cancer on June 16, 2009, at the age of 70.

 March

 Sally Sarell (June 25, 1938 – May 1, 1991) was Playboy magazine's Playmate of the Month for the March 1960 issue.
 Her centerfold was photographed by Louis Capuccine.
 She attended Ohio State University.
 Sarell died on May 1, 1991, at the age of 52.